 How to prevent WebRTC leaks

 Some apps that run inside Chrome require a feature called WebRTC.
 Those include extensions for torrenting, voice calls, and video chats.
-WebRTC was built into Chrome and other browsers so that separate plugins wouldn’t have to be installed.
+WebRTC was built into Chrome and other browsers so separate plugins wouldn’t have to be installed.

 A key way that VPNs protect users’ privacy is by masking their true IP addresses.
 Unfortunately, WebRTC can expose a device’s original IP address even when the VPN is enabled in what’s known as a WebRTC leak.

 To prevent a WebRTC leak in Chrome, you’ll (somewhat ironically) require an extension.
 A handful are available, but this one is the official release from Google.
 Once installed, right-click the extension icon and go to Options.
-Check the box next to “Use my proxy server (if present):” and exit the pop up window to save your settings.
+Check the box next to “Use my proxy server (if present):” and exit the pop-up window to save your settings.